RadeonOpenCompute/ROCm_Documentation/Current_Release_Notes/Current-Release-Notes.rst

 AMD ROCm V5.0 Documentation Updates
 ===================================

-New AMD ROCm Information Portal â€“ ROCm v4.5 and Above
+New AMD ROCm Information Portal ROCm v4.5 and Above
 -----------------------------------------------------

 Beginning ROCm release v5.0, AMD ROCm documentation has a new portal at